target-san/scoped-panic-hook/README.md

 Project uses [`cargo-xtask` pattern](https://github.com/matklad/cargo-xtask).
 Run `cargo xtask` to see available commands

+## Integration tests note

+They're located in a separate unpublished subcrate.
+This is because most of them need to execute certain test case binary as a separate process and then analyze its output

 # Nightly features

 Crate doesn't have separate feature `nightly`.
 Instead, it uses toolchain detection to automatically determine